Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 The most built-up and populated part of the Outer Banks are in the north around Nags Head and Kill Devil Hills, which aren't under the evacuation order.
 South of the Oregon Inlet, scoured out by a 1846 hurricane, is Hatteras Island, where the only connection to the mainland is N.C.
 12. South of there is Ocracoke Island, accessible only by boat or plane.

 The first highways to reach the area were built more than 60 years ago.
-And the Outer Banks started booming, as it went from quaint fishing villages to what it is now, dotted with 6,000-square foot vacation homes on stilts.
+And the Outer Banks started booming, as it went from quaint fishing villages to what it is now, dotted with 6,000-square-foot (550-square-meter) vacation homes on stilts.

 Maintaining the highway is arduous

-Note: This story has been updated to correct a word in the final quote from “lizards” to “blizzards.”